 GaDOE — Reading and Dyslexia Screening Process Flowchart

-A visual guide showing the step-by-step process from screening through support plans, including when to develop a Tiered Reading Support Plan vs. a Characteristics of Dyslexia Support Plan.
+A visual guide showing the step-by-step process from screening through support plans.

 Available through GaDOE